addrummond/ibexfarm/docker/Readme.md

 sudo systemctl enable caddy.service
 ```

-Unfortunately, it appears to be necessary to temporarily
+Unfortunately, it appears to be necessary to disable SELinux for Caddy to start.
-disable SELinux for caddy to start.
-I haven't been able to find
-a better resolution for this issue.
+I haven't been able to find a resolution for this issue.

 You should now have access to your Ibex Farm instance over https.
-Caddy has
+Caddy has been
-been configured to redirect any http requests to https.
+configured to redirect any http requests to https.